 What did you do?
 Discuss the issue with them?
 Avoid raising the issue?
 Perhaps you avoided it because you weren’t sure how to bring it up, or once raised, you weren’t sure what to do next.

-Going from unclear speech to clear speech means a life with more positive interactions, less frustration and loads more confidence.
+Going from unclear speech to clear speech means a life with more positive interactions, less frustration and a lot more confidence.

 Life is easier when you are understood the first time.
 How do I know?
 Because I hear it from my clients over and over again.

 I have assisted hundreds of job seekers who failed to get past the first job interview for many months before someone said “you need to improve your spoken English”.

-I’ve worked with even more professionals who feel worried and frustrated because their colleagues don’t understand them easily.
+I’ve worked with hundreds of international professionals who feel worried and frustrated because their colleagues don’t understand them easily.
 Many of these professionals then employ coping strategies like emailing instead of talking on the phone or face-to-face and avoiding sharing their thoughts in meetings.

-I’d like to share my thoughts with people-managers about English Pronunciation Training, raising pronunciation in the workplace and when, if, and how it can help staff from non-English speaking backgrounds.
+I’ll share my thoughts with people-managers raising the issue of unclear pronunciation in the workplace and if, when and how it can help staff from non-English speaking backgrounds.

 During my 15 years of working with HR department’s, training managers, direct with CEO’s and line managers I have seen the issue of English pronunciation difficulties handled very well and very poorly!

 The aim of training such as this is that people can be understood by others easily, for effective communication.
 It’s all about people being easily understood by others so they are not held back in their personal and professional lives by unclear speech.

 This is the same as an English speaker needing to speak Mandarin or French clearly to successfully use it at a professional level in China or France.
 It’s about ‘yes, gotcha’ rather than ‘sorry, what was that?’.